treeverse/lakeFS/docs/cloud/index.md

 Setting up lakeFS on AWS is fully automated through a self-service onboarding setup wizard.

 ### Azure
-Settuping uplakeFS Cloud on Azure is currently a manual process which will be automated in the future.
-For now, please follow [these instructions](./reference/cloud-setup-azure.md).
+Settuping up lakeFS Cloud on Azure is currently a manual process which will be automated in the future.
+For now, please follow [these instructions](./setup-azure.md).

 ### GCP
 Coming soon!
 [Click here](mailto:support@treeverse.io) to register your interest.